Problem Package Format

 problem_format_version String Yes

-type String or sequence of strings No pass-fail
+type String or non-empty sequence of strings No pass-fail

 name String or map of strings Yes